 The spring weather takes the program outdoors to our home fields at King’s Christian Collegiate centrally located in Oakville.
 The Terriers are the prime baseball tenant at this multi-million dollar turf field featuring a classic brick backdrop, pro-style dugouts and an electronic scoreboard.
 Terriers teams practiced and played over 150 games at Kings in one season.
 We get the jump on the season in mid April and carry though till mid October.
 Due to the state of the art drainage system, we have a minimum of rain-outs on a yearly basis.

 In November 2015, Rick Johnston was joined by Mike and Nicole Tevlin as partners with The Terriers and The Baseball Zone.
 Mike and Nicole have had both their sons progress through and enjoy The Terrier experience.
 Their eldest, Luke was a middle infielder with the NCAA Division 1 Binghamton University Bearcats, while his younger brother Joe catches for the NCAA Division 1 Purple Eagles at Niagara University in New York.

 The Tevlins bring strong organizational acumen to the program and as Mike says “The Terriers have given a lot to the Tevlins, now the Tevlins have a chance to give back to the Terriers”.
 Ask Nicole why they got involved and she sums it up with four words… “It’s The Terrier Way!”

 HOW TO BECOME A TERRIER

 If you are a serious student athlete, fill out this Recruiting Form.
-We will be in touch and inform you of the many try-out dates The Terriers will be operating in the coming months.
+We will be in touch and inform you of the try-out dates that The Terriers will be operating in the coming months.
 Should you have any further questions about the program or the recruiting process, please feel free to contact us at [email protected] and we will get back to you within 48 hours.
 Also feel free to drop by The Baseball Zone with any enquiries.